webpy/webpy.github.com/sessions/index.md

  * this is still a "prototype" -> changes reserved :)
  * [DBHandler specs](/sessions/dbhandler)

-# NEW
-The main session object will always be created as webpy starts.
-However the user/developer will choose it's usage.
-If needed the user will call start() method and there by inicializing handlers, variables from db-config like variables.
-The session will be implemented as storage object.
-Session identification will mostly rely on client cookies (optionally also on client IP address).
-All data will be stored/retrieved through handler object (DB-, file-, cookie?- based) as pickled ASCII strings.
-Save/commit & destroy methods will be created.
-The user will have the option to set various option including expiration timeout, handler, session id generator (a default will be provided).

 ## Schedule
  * May 28 - June 9 (1st & 2nd week): getting familiar with SVN/Bazaar, internals of web.py, flup and jonpy's sessions; creating a DDL for storing sessions